-- Dehydration, especially if it vomits or has diarrhea (This can be tested by lightly pulling up on the skin between their shoulders creating a “skin tent” and releasing it.
-If it stays elevated for longer than 2 seconds, that is correlated with dehydration)
+- Dehydration, especially if this goes along with vomiting or diarrhea.
+(You can test this by lightly pulling up on the skin between their shoulders creating a “skin tent” and releasing it.
+If it stays elevated for longer than 2 seconds, that means that your fur baby is dehydrated.)

 - Depression, dullness and a general loss of interest in their surroundings.
 For the example, a normally playful dog may become quiet.

-- Excessively grass eating.
+- Excessive grass eating.
 Eating some grass is normal for dogs.
-Grass has a soothing effect on their digestive system and most dogs display this behavior.
+Grass has a soothing effect on their digestive system and most dogs eat grass once in a while.
 However, eating excessive grass is a sign that your dog’s digestive system needs some help to function well.

 - Loose stools (a dog’s stool should be firm with a shape that is easy to pick up- it should not be watery or runny) or stools with blood in it.

-- Different color stools – a dog’s stool will reflect its diet.
-If a dog eats carrots or beetroot you will find his stools to be a little orange, however, if your dog only eats dog food, your dog stool should have a dark brown color.
-Stools that are yellow, green, red or pitch black are a concern and indicate that an infection is taking place in your dog’s digestive system.
+- Different color stools – a dog’s stool will reflect their diet.
+If a dog eats carrots or beetroot you will find his stools to be a little orange.
+If your dog only eats dog food, your dog stool should have a dark brown color.
+Stools that are yellow, green, red or pitch black are a concern.
+They indicate that there is an infection in your dog’s digestive system.
 Seek veterinary help immediately.

 - Frequent vomiting.
 If it contains blood, white foam/bubbles, yellow colored bile or pieces of chewed items that should not be in there (such as shoes, plastic etc) it is usually a sign that there is something more serious going on.
 Seek veterinary help.